kpeeters/cadabra2/README.rst

 macOS
 ~~~~~

-Cadabra builds with the standard Apple compiler, but in order to build
+Cadabra builds with the standard Apple compiler, on both Intel and
-on macOS you need a number of packages from Homebrew (see
+Apple silicon, but you do need a number of packages from Homebrew (see
 https://brew.sh).
 Install the required dependencies with::

     brew install cmake boost pcre gmp python3